 With children returning to the classroom in September and the threat of Coronavirus beginning to fade with vaccines being rolled out, it’s looking like schools will be ensuring the safety of your children like they have for many years previously.
 Even though safety in schools has been under the microscope since the outbreak of Covid-19, there have been policies in place for many years that you might be unaware of, that keep the children safe.

 Health and Safety

-It is required by law that all schools have a health and safety policy in place, this policy should be integrated into the day to day running of the school.
-The policy should make clear the roles and responsibilities within risk management processes, the strategy to control risks and specific measures that need to be implemented.
-It is the responsibility of the headteacher to monitor and update this policy when appropriate.
+It is required by law that all school have a health and safety policy that is ingrained in the everyday running of the school.
+Within the policy there should be clear roles and responsibilities for members of staff and clear strategies on how to manage any risks and incidents.
+The responsibility of monitoring and updating this policy when needed is the head teacher.

 A security policy won’t just cover protecting students for external threats, but also protecting them for any internal risks.
 Internal risks can involve the welfare of students, including the potential for serious violent crime, drugs and child exploitation.
 All staff have the responsibility to be aware of the associated risks and understand the measure put in place to manage them.